Register your company in Singapore fully online with expert local support.

 Appoint company secretary Within 6 months of incorporation Required under the Companies Act.
 Best to appoint at incorporation to avoid a separate step.

-Open a business account As soon as possible after incorporating Required to receive payments and keep business finances separate.
+Open a business bank account As soon as possible after incorporating Required to receive payments and keep business finances separate.
 Can run in parallel with incorporation if using a bundled provider.

-File annual return with ACRA Within 7 months after financial year-end Late filing attracts penalties.
+File annual returns with ACRA Within 7 months after the financial year-end Late filing attracts penalties.
 Confirm with your company secretary.

 Set up accounting records From day one of operations Required by law.

-Opening a Business Account — Do This in Parallel
+Opening a Business Account: Do This in Parallel

 Singapore Corporate Tax Basics